Reference: Fatwa #690: https://www.ferkous.app/home/

-Question: Upon completion of burying the deceased, one of the people who is present raises his voice in supplication, whilst raising his hands and facing the Qiblah; the people behind him say ‘Aameen’ during the supplication.
-What is the ruling of this?
-May Allah bless you.
+Question: After the burial of a deceased person, one of the attendees raises his voice when making du’ā, raising his hands, facing the Qiblah, and the people behind him respond with “Āmīn” to his duʿā.
+What is the ruling on this action?
+May Allāh bless you.

-Response: All praise is due to Allah, the Lord of the Worlds; may peace and salutations be upon the one who was sent by Allah as a mercy to mankind, his companions and brothers until the Day of Judgement.
-Thereafter,
+Response: All praise is due to Allāh, the Lord of the worlds; may salutations of praise and peace be upon the one whom Allāh sent as a mercy to all creation, as well as upon his family, companions, and all those who follow them until the Day of Judgment.
+Thereafter:

-Seek forgiveness for your brother and ask Allaah to make him firm, indeed he is now being questioned.
+Seek forgiveness for your brother and ask Allāh to grant him firmness, indeed he is now being questioned.
 [1]

-repeat his supplication three times.
+Repeat his supplication three times.
 [2]

-It is permissible for a person to encourage others who are present [at the graveyard] to seek forgiveness for the deceased person and ask Allah to make him firm due to the previous Hadeeth.
-A person should not do anything additional to this, nor seek to correct the Shar’eeah in any way.
-This is because Allah has perfected His religion and will not take away anything from it; He is pleased with it and will never disprove anything from it.
+It is permissible for a person to encourage others who are present [at the graveyard] to seek forgiveness for the deceased, and to ask Allāh to make him firm due to the aforementioned ḥadīth.
+However, nothing should be added to this, nor should one seek to “correct” the sharī’ah in any way.
+Indeed, Allah has perfected this religion and will not take away anything from it; He is pleased with it and will never disprove anything from it.

-Knowledge is will Allah, the Most High; our final call is that all praise is due to Allah, the Lord of the worlds.
-May the salutations of Allah be upon our Prophet Muhammad ﷺ, his companions and brothers until the Day of Judgement.
-May Peace be upon him.
+May the salutations of Allāh be upon our Prophet Muḥammad ﷺ, his companions and brothers until the Day of Judgement – and an abundance of peace.

 Algeria

-1st of Jumaadi ath-Thaania, 1428
+1st of Jumādi ath-Thāni, 1428

 Corresponding to 17th June, 2007

-[1] Narrated by Uthmaan; Collected by Abu Dawood in the Book of Funerals, chapter: Seeking forgiveness near a grave of the deceased during the time of turning away.
+[1] Narrated by ‘Uthmān; Collected by Abu Dawūd in the Book of Funerals, chapter: Seeking forgiveness near a grave of the deceased during the time of turning away.

-[2] Narrated by Ibn Mas’ood; Collected by Muslim, Book of Jihaad and expeditions.
-Chapter: The harms that the Prophet (sal Allaahu alayhi wa sallam) faced from the Polytheists and hypocrites.
+[2] Narrated by Ibn Mas’ūd; Collected by Muslim, Book of Jihād and expeditions.
+Chapter: The harms that the Prophet ﷺ faced from the polytheists and hypocrites.

 في رفع الأيدي والتأمين الجماعي في الدعاء للميِّت المقبور